-Want a structured writing class to take your creative spark & explode it into stories full of memorable characters and cunning plots?
+Want a long, structured writing class to take your creative spark & explode it into stories full of memorable characters and cunning plots?
 Holly is your teacher.
 I’ve taken all of her courses so far and can’t imagine how long it would have taken to start, finish and revise my work without her.
-Lovely community forum, too.

 Angela James’s renowned editing course.
 Runs a few times a year, taught by a thorough & well-respected editor who answers questions personally in the forums.
 Take notes, as you only have access to course content while you’re enrolled.